Atrix256/FalcorPathTracer/readme.md

 ## TODOs

+* make a different scene that is larger and has small bright light sources in the background

 ? why does my bokeh have rounded corners??
+ * the lights are large and round

 * make a better scene at some point, or have a drop down of different scenes.
  * for bokeh blog post